 Though victorious, Edelman is strangely perturbed.
 His pet cat is suddenly terrified of him.
 His reflection in the mirror fades.
 He sleeps, and dreams of Dracula's staring eyes.
 He dreams of becoming a mad scientist and waking Frankenstein's Monster, while his former benevolent self tries to talk him out of it.
 Then he dreams of sending the Monster out to do his evil bidding.
 Then he dreams of curing Nina's hunched back, marrying her and killing her.
 It's a well-made sequence, even if the stock footage used makes the Monster look completely different in some shots.

 Edelman attempts to revive the Monster, but his equipment shorts out before he can finish his work.
 The appearance of Nina helps him come back to himself.
 He asks if there's enough of the mould for two operations – one for Talbot and one for Nina.
 But there's only enough for one procedure.
-Realising that he has to act fast before he turns completely evil, Edelman promises to help Nina, but she nobly volunteers to let Talbot have first dibs.
+Realising that he has to act fast before turning completely evil, Edelman promises to help Nina, but she nobly volunteers to let Talbot have first dibs.

 Nina and Miss Morell gather the bone-altering substance and Edelman operates, reshaping Talbot's head.
 Edelman warns that any exertion might undo his work.
 Next up, producing enough mould for Nina.
 Talbot waits anxiously for the rise of the full moon.
-There's a nice scene with Miss Morell about hope and disappointment.

 The carter's brother finds evidence that Edelman was the killer, but fails to convince the inspector.
 The Viserans adopt pre-mob formation.
 Then they form a mob and march on the castle.
 Meanwhile, Talbot marches out into the light of the full moon… Tension… Suspense… He's fine.
 Yay, Larry!